-Recipients of the President's Scholarship will receive \$14,000/year for up to four years when the recipient maintains a minimum college GPA of 3.2.
-A typical President's Scholar will present an SAT or ACT score above the 90th percentile nationally and possesses an extremely strong high school record.
+Recipients of the President's Scholarship will receive \$15,000/year.
+A typical President's Scholar will present a high school grade point average of 3.7 or above and possesses an extremely strong high school record.

 Trustee's Scholar